anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/intrepreting-a-budget-plan.md

 Once you have analyzed your scenarios and are ready to move forward, click the **Save Plan** button in the top-right corner.
 This will save all your configured scenarios and their corresponding analyses.

 > 🚧 Once a plan has been saved, it cannot be edited.
-The plan contains the multiple scenarios which were generated before saving the plan.
+The plan contains the multiple scenarios which were generated before hitting the 'Save Plan' button .